Māori potatoes

 Māori potatoes or taewa are varieties of potato (Solanum tuberosum subsp. tuberosum and andigena) cultivated by Māori people, especially those grown before New Zealand was colonised by the British.

 Māori have grown potatoes for at least 200 years, and "taewa" refers collectively to some traditional varieties, including Karuparerā, Huakaroro, Raupī, Moemoe, and Tūtae-kurī.
 These are smaller, knobblier, and more colourful than modern potato varieties, which are referred to by the loanword pārete.
 Other collective names for traditional Māori potatoes are rīwai, parareka and mahetau.

-Māori potatoes are commonly used as a base ingredient in rewena bread.
+Māori potatoes are commonly used as a base ingredient in rēwena bread.

 Origins and history

-Potatoes originate in the Andes and temperate, and were introduced into Europe in the second half of the 16th century, part of the Columbian exchange.
+Potatoes originate in the Andes and temperate Chile, and were introduced into Europe in the second half of the 16th century, as part of the Columbian exchange.

-Māori traditions maintain that taewa were cultivated well before Europeans first visited Aotearoa.
+Māori traditions maintain that taewa were cultivated well before Europeans first visited New Zealand.
 Despite this, James Cook is presumed by academic scholars to have introduced potatoes to New Zealand in his first voyage (1769), as is Marion de Fresne.
 More South American varieties came with sealers and whalers in the early 19th century.

 Taewa became a staple Māori food crop before organised European settlement, displacing traditional crops such as sweet potatoes (kūmara), taro, yams (uwhi) and bracken fern root (aruhe) as a primary carbohydrate source.
 Taewa were able to grow in cooler climates, and were easier to store than kūmara.

-They were also an important trade good during the first period of European contact with Aotearoa around 1800 onwards.
+They were also an important trade good during the first period of European contact with New Zealand around 1800 onwards.
 Māori grew taewa commercially until the late 19th century but these were gradually supplanted by larger commercial potato varieties from Europe, which have higher yields.
 Māori have continued to grow traditional varieties, passing them from generation to generation.
 This selection over time has made them hardy and mostly disease resistant.